kregerl/SlimeMoldSimulation/README.md

 ### Future Plans

 I would like to add brushes that allow the user to create new agents using the mouse.
 When the mouse is clicked and the simulation is running I would like to push the agents away from the mouse.
-S